Nwakakukaks/prototype/readme.md

 The agents collaborate through recursive chat systems to share knowledge and coordinate actions.
 For example:

-User Submits Idea: A non-technical or technical user submits their idea to VersionOne.
+User Submits Idea: A non-technical or technical user submits their idea to Prototype.ai.

 MVP Creation: Risha builds a functional MVP based on the submitted concept and creates a project document on Notion.so outline the project scope and deliverables then hands off to Pearl for designing the user interface.

 Pad19 Listing: Pearl designs the interface and also lists the project on "pad19", our idea launchpad, where users can interact with the prototype, provide feedback, and rate it ⭐️

-Smart Contract Integration: Qwen takes the MVP and deploys the necessary smart contracts on the Sonic blockchain, ensuring all functionality works on-chain and creates the nextjs frontend to connect with the deployed contract.
+Smart Contract Integration: Qwen takes the MVP and deploys the necessary smart contracts on the Electronuem blockchain, ensuring all functionality works on-chain and creates the nextjs frontend to connect with the deployed contract.

 Marketing and Launch: Monad create tweets to markets the MVP on X and also to drive buzz and awareness about the project.